noi-techpark/git-workshop/README.md

 ## Add and commit a directory

-Create directory for source code
+Create directory for source code.
+Its best practice to create a separate directory for the source code.
 ```sh
 mkdir src
 git status
 ```
-Note: Empty directories are not visible to git
+Hint: Empty directories are not visible to git

 Create second file
 ```sh